Poch Juinio

-Edward "Poch" Juinio (born May 25, 1973) is a Filipino retired former professional basketball player of the Philippine Basketball Association.
+Edward "Poch" Juinio (born May 25, 1973) is a Filipino retired former professional basketball player of the Philippine Basketball Association (PBA).
 He played most of his seasons with Alaska Aces and won numerous championships.

 Professional career

 Alaska Milkmen

 A former 6'5" standout of the UP Fighting Maroons, Juinio was drafted by Alaska as the 5th overall pick in the 1994 PBA Draft.
 He turned out to be a revelation with his aggressive stance underneath the boards.
 He became an unheralded part of Alaska's starting unit when the team captured the PBA Grand Slam in 1996.
 He was awarded as the Most Improved Player of the Season and blossomed into one of the most dependable slotmen in the league.

-He won Finals MVP in the 2000 All-Filipino Finals as Alaska won the championship in 5 games.
+He won Finals MVP in the 2000 All-Filipino finals as Alaska won the championship in 5 games.

 Pop Cola Panthers

 He was traded to Pop Cola, along with Johnny Abarrientos.